Frequently Asked Questions

 -Ear plugs – the train runs through Wassaic throughout the night, so bring ear plugs if you are a light sleeper.

 -Weather appropriate clothing and shoes – check the local weather before packing!
 The current temperature in Wassaic is listed at the bottom of this page!
-Keep in mind that you are bringing your own bedding.

 -Toiletries, medicine, vitamins, prescriptions.
 There is a pharmacy in Amenia accessible by car.